elisedemarie/voice_id/README.md

 ### 3. Evaluating
 To evaluate the model, ensure all directories in config.json are correct then select which set to evaluate on.
 If you want to evaluate on the validation set use the command `python3 main.py eval -val -<MODEL>` where MODEL is the model type you have trained and want to evaluate (either `-xgb` or `-cnn`).
 If you want to evaluate on the testing set use the command `python3 main.py eval -test -<MODEL>`.

 Evaluation results are output as a classification report.
-The 0 class represents male self-reported voices and the 1 class female.
+The 0 class represents male self-reported voices and the 1 class, female.
 These results are the majority prediction of the segments for each mp3 file.